quicwg/base-drafts/draft-ietf-quic-qpack.md

-An encoder adds an entry to the dynamic table where the field name matches the field name of an entry stored in the static or the dynamic table using an instruction that starts with the '1' one-bit pattern.
+An encoder adds an entry to the dynamic table where the field name matches the field name of an entry stored in the static or the dynamic table using an instruction that starts with the '1' 1-bit pattern.
 The second ('T') bit indicates whether the reference is to the static or dynamic table.
 The 6-bit prefix integer ({{prefixed-integers}}) that follows is used to locate the table entry for the field name.
 When T=1, the number represents the static table